Dangers of Heroin Laced Oxycodone

 A news alert is circulating today about counterfeit oxycodone pills which are actually heroin.
 This is the first official report of heroin pressed into tablet form, although there have been prior reports in other states.

-At Sunrise Detox, we have treated over 18,000 individuals over the past several years.
+At Sunrise Detox, an opioid addiction treatment center in New Jersey, we have treated over 18,000 individuals over the past several years.
 Our full medical detox centers in Stirling and Toms River see dozens of new admissions every week, plus we handle dozens more inquiries and calls for help we refer to others.
-Most people calling for help these days have abused prescription pain killers, either as part of an opiate addiction or as a precursor to heroin use.
-To many opiate/opioid addicts, the "green pills" is a reference to 80mg oxycontin, a legal and legitimate formulation that is of a very high 80mg dose.
+Most people calling for help these days have abused prescription painkillers, either as part of opiate addiction or as a precursor to heroin use.
+To many opiate/opioid addicts, the “green pills” is a reference to 80mg oxycontin, a legal and legitimate formulation that is of a very high 80mg dose.

 Don’t Trust Drug Dealers